 The technique is not new, it has in fact been thoroughly discussed by Hartmann and Kester (1975) in their book Plant Propagation: Principles and Practices.
-The authors say that the technique is used to convert an already established long-lived plant, either a tree, a shrub or a vine, into another variety or cultivar.
-Accordingly, apple and pear are examples of long-lived plants that can be top-grafted.
+The authors say that the technique is used to convert an already established long-lived plant, either a tree, a shrub, or a vine, into another variety or cultivar.
+Accordingly, apples and pears are examples of long-lived plants that can be top-grafted.

 When the farm owner bought the grafted seedlings, he was assured by the vendor that the seedlings were those of the “Luzon” variety, supposedly one of the best of the Philippine Carabao variety.
 But, to his dismay, he discovered that the fruits were entirely different from that of the Carabao variety, now also called Manila Supersweet mango or simply Philippine mango and others.

 Totally convinced then of the viability of mango farming, the farm owner had no choice but to replace the mango trees by replanting new seedlings.
 Luckily, he did not right away cut the trees.
 He started planting grafted seedlings from a reliable source in between the existing rows.
 That was when we passed by, noticed the new plantings, and became curious why he did it.

 To cut it short, we advised him that he could still proceed with his plan of going into mango farming without replanting which would mean another expenditure and waiting years for the seedlings to mature.
 To convince him further, we conducted two demo studies to compare methods of rootstock preparation:

 (1) cutting of the trunk above the graft union,

 (2) cutting off all lowermost scaffold branches with short stubs left and of the trunk above these branches,